• BG3 Shadowheart Build Guide

 • Another Fourth Level Spell Slot, giving you two in total.

 While your Cantrips still suffer from a fairly poor hit chance with Cleric, keep an eye out for opportunities where they’re likely to hit so you can make use of the new Potent Spellcasting buff.
-Sacred Flame in particular can hit really hard when it’s used properly, but there’s little point using it if the hit chance is too low.
+Sacred Flame, in particular, can hit really hard when it’s used properly, but there’s little point using it if the hit chance is too low.

 Level 9

-At Level 9 Shadowheart’s spellcasting continues to improve, as you can now access even more powerful spells.
+At Level 9, Shadowheart’s spellcasting continues to improve, as you can now access even more powerful spells.
 Here you’ll unlock:

 • Another Fourth Level Spell Slot, giving you three in total.